-- Happy Flashback: Has one about his childhood where he watches TV with his parents when Tanis is discovered and being inspired by the idea of sending people there.
+- Has one about his childhood, where he watches TV with his parents when Tanis is discovered and being inspired by the idea of sending people there.

 - He does remember his wife, Evalon, mouthing the words "I love you".
 Also flashes back to moments with him holding her hand.

-- The Idealist: Bower is a boy-scout as Payton calls him.
-He believes there will always be law and solidarity goes a long way.
+- The Idealist: Bower is a Boy Scout, as Payton calls him.
+He believes there will always be law and says that a little solidarity goes a long way.

-- Loser Protagonist: His wife left him and there is really nothing left for him on Earth.
+- Loser Protagonist: His wife left him and there was really nothing left for him on Earth.

 - Made of Iron: He continually gets damaged and wounded but powers through.